Theodore Roosevelt once said, “Comparison is the thief of joy.”

 - skinny enough

-And what fed into that even more is I was single all throughout middle school, high school and even into college.
+And what fed into that, even more, is I was single all throughout middle school, high school and even into college.
 I felt like I was missing out by not having a boyfriend.
-That led me to feeling like I was not good enough to be in a relationship.
+That led me to feel like I was not good enough to be in a relationship.

 I kept asking myself, “Why can’t I be satisfied with the way God made me?”